flightshunt/pro-assignment2-c4bf0/content/pages/index.md

     image_alt: App preview
     title: Assignment help from Pros
     content: >
-      Don't battle your college assignments alone, let our professional writers help you with your assignments.
+      Don't battle your college assignments alone; let our professional writers help you with your assignments.
     actions:
       - label: Get Started